CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/syllabus.md

 During the second week of each module, we will often have a second lecture on more advanced concepts, followed by another live programming class.
 However, the exact schedule may vary based on the content we need to cover.
 You can check the [course schedule](/schedule) page for the most up-to-date information about upcoming classes.

 I intend to hold all class sessions **in-person**.
 The class will not be live streamed except if situational factors arise, such as personal illness, in which case the class may be held synchronously via Zoom.
 However, I recognize that in-person attendance is not always possible or practical.
 Furthermore, many students have given me positive feedback about having access to lecture recordings when working on assignments.
-Therefore, all classes will be **recorded**, and the videos will be made available on the course website shortly after the end of each class.
+Therefore, all classes will be **recorded**, and the videos will be made available on the course website.
+Note that you do not need to contact me in advance if you have to miss a class; just make sure to watch the video as soon as you can, so you don't fall behind.

 ## COVID-19 Policies